chadlohrli/NeuralNetworks/README.md

-Implementations of various neural networks for classification and prediction
+Implementations of various neural networks & machine learning models for classification and prediction